Meta-awesomeness is a term I invented for when someone recognizes that something about themselves is uncool, which then ironically makes them cool.

 I never heard back.

-My girlfriend spends hours in the bathroom before we go out together.
+My wife spends hours in the bathroom before we go out together.
 She openly makes fun of herself for it.
-For some reason, I find this adorable and not a nuisance.
+For some reason, I find this adorable instead of a nuisance.

-I remember years ago going on dates to fancy lounges with beautiful girls and telling them about how I used to spend hours practicing video games to compete in tournaments, that this was the highlight of my social life in high school.
-Surprisingly, they became more attracted to me.
+I remember years ago going on dates to fancy lounges with beautiful girls and telling them about how I used to spend hours practicing video games to compete in tournaments when I was a teenager, that this was the highlight of my social life in high school.
+To my surprise, they often became more attracted to me.

 The self-awareness makes it cool.
 Knowing that you’re not always awesome counter-intuitively makes you more awesome.